Council of Europe and Georgian authorities launch the New Action Plan 2024-2027

 AI

-Bjorn Berge, Deputy Secretary General of Council of , and Lasha Darsalia – First Deputy Minister of Foreign Affairs of Georgia – jointly launched today the Council of Europe Action Plan from 2024-2027 in .
+, Deputy of Council of Europe, and Lasha Darsalia – First Deputy of Georgia – jointly launched today the Council of Europe Action Plan from 2024-2027 in Tbilisi.
 The new Action Plan builds on the previous year’s work and aims to support Georgia in its efforts to fulfill its obligations as a member state of the Council of Europe.

-The Action Plan was developed in close with the Georgian authorities and aims to address reform priorities, and to help introduce legislative changes to bring Georgia closer to Council of Europe Standards and requirements.
+The Action Plan was developed in close collaboration with the authorities and aims to address reform priorities, and to help introduce legislative changes to bring Georgia closer to Council of Europe Standards and European Union Integration requirements.

 The Action Plan builds upon the CoE’s latest evaluations and monitoring reports, as well as the Reykjavik Declaration, which was agreed by Europe’s leaders in May last year.